2017 Semester starts June 4 and ends July 17

 coded for Odyssey Global Awareness (GA) and Service to the World (SW) credit.

-Tuition and fees for the 2017 Summer Semester in Costa Rica will be announced as soon as determined.
+Tuition for the 2017 Summer Semester in Costa Rica is $5,950.
 Airfare is additional.

 - Deposit of $800 will be due about January 22, 2017 and should be paid